Office of Research Integrity

 In accordance with the operational guidelines involved with the National Cancer Institute (NCI) designation of the Hollings Cancer Center (HCC) and the HCC Protocol Review and Monitoring System, all MUSC patient-oriented human subjects research involving cancer patients or cancer-related aims (including cancer-related epidemiological or diagnostic trials involving healthy patients) must be reviewed by the HCC Protocol Review Committee (PRC).

-In eIRB, protocols indicating use of either Hollings Cancer Center or Cancer Patients will automatically be routed to the PRC.
+In eIRB, protocols indicating use of either Hollings Cancer Center or is Cancer-related research will automatically be routed to the PRC.
 Any prospective cancer-related institutionally sponsored trial must be PRC reviewed and approved PRIOR to IRB review.
 This includes trials that are led by MUSC and have outside funding or support.
 All other prospective cancer-related studies may have PRC review and IRB review occur simultaneously.
 However, the HCC PRC approval must be obtained and submitted in eIRB before an IRB approval is released.

-For more information about studies subject to PRC review and the PRC review process, please click here.
-Note that a valid NetID is required.
+For more information about studies subject to PRC review and the PRC review process, please contact the PRC at 843-792-9247 or 843-792-1753.
+PRC information is also located with the MUSC Intranet at http://horseshoe.musc.edu/hcc/clinical-trials/prc.
+A valid NetID is required.

 IRB Fees - Effective August 2006, the IRB charges the following fees: